Additive Manufacturing V/S Subtractive Manufacturing Process Adopted in 2018

 Additive manufacturing is still considered a new technology which has been making impressive forays into the domains of aerospace and automotive industries.
 Additive manufacturing is nothing but 3D printing which is a sharp contrast to the subtractive manufacturing techniques.
-However, a vast majority of manufacturers still adopt subtractive manufacturing when it comes to machining.
+In fact, executives today, are increasingly using the term 3-D printing to refer to additive manufacturing.
+A vast majority of manufacturers still adopt subtractive manufacturing when it comes to machining.
 The question still looms large as which of the two manufacturing techniques is better: additive or subtractive.

 What does the future say!

 The emergence of on-demand manufacturing is leading more and more manufacturers to give some serious thought to additive manufacturing.
 However, when it comes to mass production, subtractive manufacturing is always preferred.
 3D printing is always recommended for prototyping in plastic but not for metals.
 Most metal parts are voluminous and therefore take more time to print through 3D printing rather than subtractive manufacturing.
 Moreover, subtractive manufacturing is cheaper than additive manufacturing in 90 percent of the cases.